 Thank you to everyone who has continued to send me updates on their F&F Postcards since my last post.
-I owe a backlog of ‘thank you’ postcards & zines but have allocated some time in the next few weeks to get caught up.
-My aim is to have everything sent out by the end of September.
+I owe a backlog of ‘thank you’ postcards & zines and am struggling to catch up.

 Apologies for recent lack of updates to the blog.
 Although some update pics have been received, I am currently struggling to make time for regular posting around other commitments.
 Hopefully normal service will resume in the near future.
 Please bear with me!